WebexCC-SA/TroubleshootingSummit/docs/main/AIAgentTrack_Mission1.md

 ### Task 2.
 Test your AI Agent

 1. Click on **Preview** and testing the AI Agent to understnad how it behaives using Chat channel.
-You can start the conversation with: **"I need flower for my friend"**<span class="copy-static" title="Click to copy!" data-copy-text="I need flower for my friend"><span class="copy"></span></span> and try to customize you order.
-Please be aware that you still haven't configured the order creation and email confirmation functionalities.
-For now, just test the flower selection and price calculation.
+You can start the conversation with: **"I need flower for my friend"**<span class="copy-static" title="Click to copy!" data-copy-text="I need flower for my friend"><span class="copy"></span></span> and try to customize you order.<br> Note: <i>Please be aware that you still haven't configured the order creation and email confirmation functionalities.
+For now, just test the flower selection and price calculation.</i>
 ![Profiles](../graphics/Lab1_AI_Agent/2.59.gif)

 2. Click on **Preview** and testing the AI Agent to understnad how it behaives using Voice channel.
 You can start the conversation with: **"I need flower for my friend"**<span class="copy-static" title="Click to copy!" data-copy-text="I need flower for my friend"><span class="copy"></span></span> and try to customize you order.